Logic and Language Concentration

 Concentration Area Elective Courses (6-12 Credits)

-Up to 6 credits in a structure of a language course.
+• Up to 6 credits of study in a structure of a language course.
+Consult the course catalog for approved list.

 Thesis Option

-In substitution for six of the Concentration Area Elective credits, the student may prepare a thesis under the supervision of the concentration advisor and other faculty participating in the Program and on a topic approved by the Program.
+In substitution for six of the elective credits, the student may prepare a thesis under the supervision of the concentration advisor or other faculty participating in the Program and on a topic approved by the Program.